Stock Audit Checklist for Businesses: Documents, Process & What to Prepare Before the Auditor Arrives

 - Identify the cause of the variance

-- The supply chain has several different methods of valuing inventory, so check that you are using the correct method.
+- The supply chain has several different methods of valuing inventory check that you are using the correct method consistently (FIFO, LIFO, or Weighted Average)

-- Make sure the stock price you have recorded in the enterprise resource planning system matches the stock price recorded in your financial records.
+- Make sure the stock price recorded in the ERP system matches the stock price in your financial records

 - If your audit reveals any discrepancies in your accounting records, make the appropriate adjustments to reflect that information.